T. W. Shannon: Oklahoma House of Representatives

 Shannon is sworn in as Speaker of the Oklahoma House of Representatives.

-Shannon speaks to the 2013 Conservative Political Action Conference (CPAC).

 Shannon was first elected to the Oklahoma House of Representatives in 2006, defeating opponent Janice Drewry in the general election.
 He rose to leadership in the state House, where he served as deputy majority whip in his first term, chaired the transportation committee in his second term and was elected speaker-designate in his third term.
 On January 8, 2013, Shannon took the oath of office to be the speaker of the Oklahoma House of Representatives.
 He is the first African-American and Chickasaw to sit as Oklahoma House Speaker, and the fourth speaker of Native heritage, after William A. Durant (Choctaw, served from 1911 to 1913), William P. Willis (Kiowa, served from 1973 to 1978), and Larry E. Adair (Cherokee, served from 2001 to 2004).

 He has advocated for identifying and selling off state-owned properties that were not being fully utilized.
 Shannon sponsored an eight-year plan to divert state income tax revenue to repairing Oklahoma's structurally deficient bridges.